sxs-collaboration/spectre/docs/Installation/BuildSystem.md

   - Minimum priority of input file tests to run.
 Possible values are: `low` (not usually run on CI), `normal` (run at least once on CI), `high` (run always on CI). (default is `normal`)
+- SPECTRE_KOKKOS (default: `OFF`)
+  - Enable Kokkos support.
+You must have Kokkos installed and detectable.
 - SPECTRE_LTO
   - Enable link-time optimization if the compiler supports it.
 - SPECTRE_LTO_CORES